Are we done with object recognition? The iCub robot's perspective: Model Selection

 \subsection{Fine-tuning}

-In this section we provide details on how we performed the fine-tuning procedure and on the choice of the two strategies, {\it adaptive} and {\it conservative}, reported in Tab.~\ref{tab:tuningStrategies}.
+In this Section we provide details on the fine-tuning procedures and the definition of the two {\it adaptive} and {\it conservative} strategies reported in Tab.~\ref{tab:tuningStrategies}.

-\subsubsection{{\bf General Protocol }}

-The image preprocessing pipeline was similar to the one reported in Sec.~\ref{sec:preproc}: once a square $256 \times 256$ region around the object's centroid was extracted, we either subtracted the mean image ({\it CaffeNet}) or pixel ({\it GoogLeNet}) of the training set.

-When training, the rest of processing was performed within {\sc Caffe}, specifically extracting a random $227 \times 227$ crop (randomly mirrored horizontally) before passing it to the network.
-At test phase, the prediction over one image was taken by extracting the central crop instead of a random one (see Sec.~\ref{sec:preproc}).
+\subsubsection{General Protocol}

-The training set was shuffled before starting the fine-tuning process since we observed that similarity of images within a batch negatively affected convergence of the back-propagation algorithm.
-When fine-tuning a network, we evaluated the model's performance on a validation set every epoch and we finally chose the epoch achieving highest validation accuracy.

-We left the batch size to the values specified in {\sc Caffe} (and reported in Tab.~\ref{tab:tuningStrategies}).
-The number of iterations -- or, equivalently, of epochs -- was fixed empirically, observing that in general the performance was saturating after $6$ epochs for all models but for {\it conservative} fine-tuning of {\it CaffeNet}, that involves the learning of all parameters of the $3$ FC layers and therefore takes more time to converge.
-In this case, we fixed the number of epochs to $\sim 36$.
+Image preprocessing was similar to the one described in~\ref{sec:preproc} (except that, as per {\sc Caffe} standard, during training a random $227 \times 227$ crop, randomly mirrored, was extracted).
+Importantly, the training set was shuffled, since we observed that similarity of images within a mini-batch (as consecutive frames would be) negatively affected convergence.
+We evaluated performance on a validation set every epoch and finally chose the model at the best epoch.
+We set the mini-batch size to values specified in {\sc Caffe} (reported in Tab.~\ref{tab:tuningStrategies}).
+The number of epochs was fixed empirically, observing that performance saturated after $\sim6$ epochs but for the {\it conservative} fine-tuning of {\it CaffeNet}, which involves learning the parameters of the $3$ fully-connected layers and takes more epochs to converge (we stopped at $36$).